xml-director/xmldirector.plonecore/docs/source/README.rst

 - Plone 4.3 (tested)

-- Plone 5.0 (experimental, in progress)
+- Plone 5.1 (tested, no support for Plone 5.0)

 - Supported backends: